 All are equally good.
 Your demat account is opened with any of the two depositories mentioned above.
 They both are regulated by same guidelines issued by SEBI.
 They are heavily monitored with plenty of checks and balances.

 The issue that you need to take care of is, that what kind of POA you are giving to your broker.
-Though most brokers don’t play with investors shares, it is still good idea to stick to reputed brokers for opening your long term investment account.
+The days of your broker managing your shares in your demat account are long gone, it is still good idea to stick to reputed brokers for opening your long term investment account.

 If you are like me into both long term investments and short term trading then the best idea is that you open two demat account.
 With two different brokers.
 One full service and one discount broker.

 One to use for your holding your investments.
 And other one related to short term holdings.